zamaldinov28/skeleton-laravel-website/README.md

 Steps, that should be done, to run project on the local environment

+> _Note to replace `projectcode` with your project code.
+To prevent any problems, better to use just upper and lowercased letters_

 1. Clone repository locally
 2. Copy file `.env.example` to `.env` at the project root, and fill all the required values
 > _In some cases, it is also recommended to change the permissions for some files and directory:_